evennia/evennia/docs/source/Contribs/Contribs-Overview.md

 ## grid

 _Systems related to the game world's topology and structure.
-This has contribs related to rooms, exits and map building._
+Contribs related to rooms, exits and map building._

 ```{toctree}
 :maxdepth: 1